Big Love (Fleetwood Mac song): Background

+Release

 "Big Love" was released as the lead single from Tango in the Night on 23 March 1987 with "You & I, Part I" as its B-side.
 "You & I, Part I" was another song written by Buckingham during the Tango in the Night sessions, although it did not appear on the final album.
+Warner Records also issued a limited edition CD of the single exclusively for radio purposes.
 In the United States, the song debuted at No. 52 on the 28 March 1987 edition of the Billboard Hot 100.
 That same week, it received 143 adds to playlists, making it the most added song on radio that week.
 The song entered the top 40 on the week dated 11 April 1987 and peaked at number five on the 30th of May.
 It spent a total of 16 weeks in the top 100, 11 of which were in the top 40.

 The song also received airplay on album oriented rock radio stations in the United States.
 During its first week of airplay, 93 percent of album oriented rock stations reporting to Radio & Records had added the song to their playlists.
-During the week of 11 April 1987, the song peaked at No. 2 on the Billboard Album Rock Track chart and spent a total of ten weeks on the listing.
+In April 1987, the song peaked at No. 2 on the Billboard Album Rock Track chart and spent a total of ten weeks on the listing.